NoFo TimesNorth Fork Long Island Guide

 Southold

 Southold feels more residential and less built around visitors than Greenport, which is a big part of the appeal.
 It is a good town to know if you want a quieter home base with beaches, marinas, seafood, and inns all woven into the area around it.
 It does not revolve around one walkable village-center afternoon the way Greenport does.
 Instead, it works better as the kind of place that quietly connects a lot of a North Fork weekend, whether that means beach time, picking up seafood, heading out on the water, or settling in somewhere comfortable for the night.
-North Fork Roasting Co. is a lovely coffee stop in town, and they roast their own coffee.
-For a more special night out, North Fork Table & Inn is one of the standouts, set in a historic countryside home with menus by chef John Fraser, plus boutique rooms upstairs.

 Good stops: Southold Fish Market, Touch of Venice, Goose Creek, Kenney’s Beach, The Shoals for a bayside stay, North Fork Roasting Co., and North Fork Table & Inn.